The Last of the Dragons

 Directed by Kaeleigh Casavant

 A burly Princess, a timid Prince and a tame Dragon show us that not everyone’s fairytale has to be the same.
 This production was performed for multiple 4th grade classes around the area, as well as the general public.
-My goal with this design is to evoke a sense of fantasy and wonder, while at the same time maintaining a sense of cozy nostalgia, child-like playfulness, and simplicity.
+The goal with this design is to evoke a sense of fantasy and wonder, while at the same time maintaining a sense of cozy nostalgia, child-like playfulness, and simplicity.

 Thumbnails!